WebRTC App Development: Use Cases, Challenges, and the Future

 WebRTC developers mention that it is simple yet complex technology.
 The essence of simplicity comes down to the ease of implementation.
 It’s possible to use five to ten lines of code to organize peer-to-peer video communication between two browsers.
 At the same time, there is always a “but” when we work with technologies.

 In the case of WebRTC, the main challenge is the backend: developers must ensure that the solution works in different networks.
-To find out the other reasons for the technology’s complexity and how to overcome them, read our article, which also describes the future of WebRTC, business cases, and their relationship with app development.
+To find out the other reasons for the technology’s complexity and how to overcome them, read our article, which also describes the WebRTC use cases and the future evolution of the technology.

 What is WebRTC?